Young Greens of Greece

-Neoi Prasinoi (Νέοι Πράσινοι, Young Greens) is a non-partisan political youth organization in Greece, a member of the Federation of Young European Greens, consisting of ecologically and politically restless youngsters.
+Neoi Prasinoi (Νέοι Πράσινοι) is a non-partisan political youth organization in Greece, a member of the Federation of Young European Greens, consisting of ecologically and politically restless youngsters.
 The Federation of Young European Greens is the Youth Wing of the European Green Party.

 History & Aims

 Neoi Prasinoi were founded by young members of the Ecologist Greens in January 2008, rather than by the party itself.
 Neoi Prasinoi have entered a transitional period in July 2014 with the direct election of the temporary Coordination Committee, mandated with the realization of the decisions of the 15th of July.
 These decisions included reforming Neoi Prasinoi into a non-partisan political youth in Greece, as well as the preparation of a Statute for Neoi Prasinoi.
 The term of the temporary Coordination Committee ended at the 1st Conference of Neoi Prasinoi, which adopted the Statute and elected a Coordination Committee with a full term.
 Neoi Prasinoi are to this day the only non-partisan political youth in Greece, a pioneering endeavour in itself.